-12. All potentially hazardous biological agents must be properly disposed at the end of experimentation in accordance with their biosafety level.
-For BSL 1 or BSL 2 organisms: Autoclave at 121 degrees Celsius for 20 minutes, use of a 10% bleach solution (1:10 dilution of domestic bleach), incineration, alkaline hydrolysis, biosafety pick-up and other manufacturer recommendations are acceptable.
+13. All potentially hazardous biological agents must be properly disposed at the end of experimentation in accordance with their biosafety level.
+For BSL 1 or BSL 2 organisms: Autoclave at 121 degrees Celsius for 20 minutes, use of a 10% bleach solution (1:10 dilution of domestic bleach), for a minimum of 30 minutes, incineration, alkaline hydrolysis, biosafety pick-up and other manufacturer recommendations are acceptable.

-- a.
-Checklist for Adult Sponsor (1), Student Checklist (1A), Research Plan, and Approval Form (1B)
+- Checklist for Adult Sponsor (1), Student Checklist (1A), Research Plan, and Approval Form (1B)

-- b.
-Regulated Research Institution Form (1C) – when applicable.
+- Regulated Research Institution Form (1C) – when applicable.

-- e.
-PHBA Risk Assessment Form (6A), when applicable
+- PHBA Risk Assessment Form (6A), when applicable